mstksg/inCode/copy/entries/machines-2.md

 liftA2 :: (a -> b -> c) -> Auto r a -> Auto r b -> Auto r c
 ~~~

-That is, it "feeds in" the input to *both* the `Auto r a` and the `Auto r b`,
+That is, it "feeds in" the `r` input to *both* the `Auto r a` and the `Auto r
-applies the function to them, and the returns the result.
+b`, applies the function to both of the results, and the returns the result.

 ~~~haskell
 ghci> testAuto_ summer [5,1,9,2,-3,4]